 Our structured technique, built on JAD, FAST and other facilitation and leadership approaches, continues to advance through research and experience.
 Our curriculum creates more effective meetings and workshops by targeting the four problems listed above.

-Based on extensive research of effective facilitation and many, many hours of intensive field testing of new methodologies, the MG RUSH Professional Facilitation technique (approaches and tools) reflects the modern organization: distributed, electronic, and multi-cultural, with a heavy emphasis on quality and project management excellence.
+Based on extensive research of effective facilitation and many, many hours of intensive field testing of new approaches, the MG RUSH Professional Facilitation technique (approaches and tools) reflects the modern organization: distributed, electronic, and multi-cultural, with a heavy emphasis on quality and project management excellence.

 More effective meetings depend on improving three areas of your behavior, namely: